KarpelesLab/jwt/README.md

 This is a simple lib made for small footprint and easy usage

-It allows creating and verifying jwt tokens easily (see code examples below).
+It allows creating, signing, reading and verifying jwt tokens easily (see code examples below).

 ## JWT?